rushimok73/AWS-SAA-C03-Notes/README.md

 You can load data into Apache Parquet format for increased performance

+AWS Glue Bookmarks - Keeps track of what has been processed till now by the job

 ### Amazon MQ

 Open source message broker based on Apache active MQ.